rsdoiel/antenna/archives/2025/planet_2025.29.md

 date: 2025-07-24, from: RTÉ News

 More than 240 so-called 'shadow fleet' vessels linked to Russia, transited through Ireland's EEZ over 450 times this year.
-Experts warn of environmental risks and sanction evasion, as authorities continue to monitor activity
+Experts warn of environmental risks and sanction evasion, as authorities continue to monitor activity.

 <br>